jisc-services/Public-Documentation/README.md

-# Public-Documentation
+# Public Documentation
-Public documentation related to Jisc services
+Public documentation related to some of Jisc's Open Access services, including:

+* PubRouter.